 First and most importantly, we view siblings as a gift in our family.
 My husband and I don’t take for granted the value of this special bond among our 3 kids.
 I grew up as an only child, and my husband has one younger brother.
 We are not experts by our own account, but we have a deep desire for our kids to have a special, close, and unbreakable bond.
 For much of my childhood, I longed for that “best” friend who would be present in my life for years and years.
 That deep connection when you can read each other’s thoughts without saying a word.
 Childhood friendships can graze the surface of this, but those relationships tend to be fluid and temporary.
 They depend on where you live, what school you go to, etc, and those things can change often for kids.
 But siblings are with you forever.
 They’re stuck with you, ha!
 So, I think for us, that is the biggest motivator for for how our kids view each other.
 They are a gift.
 It all starts with your heart and how you as the parent view sibling relationships.

 Secondly, I have basically been a helicopter parent when it comes to conflict resolution among our children.
-In the toddler years, that actually meant me having them repeat what I say when resolving a conflict.
-I intentionally taught them the words and tone of voice to use.
+In the toddler years, this meant me having them repeat what I say when resolving a conflict.
+I intentionally taught them the words and tone of voice to use with the goal of nurturing their sibling relationship.
 I took the time to explain to one child why the other child was feeling a certain way.
 If one child did something hurtful, I would tell them to look at their sibling, and I would say calmly, “Look at their face.
 They are sad.
 It made them sad when you did xyz.
 You need to say sorry and make it right.”
 I start this around age two.
 I believe it helps them to develop an awareness and empathy for others.
 I have only just recently started letting my 5 and 7 year old work out conflict on their own.
 And it has, honestly, been a joy to hear them both state their opinions on a situation and come to their own compromises.
 It really makes all that hard work I did when they were younger worth it.
 I also really take the time to explain to the older kids that those younger than them are still learning.
 That we have to be patient and teach them.
 This is especially poignant, as I call my now 2 year old the toddleriest toddler I ever had.
 He is in his learning stage, and my older two often have to give him grace when they don’t initially feel like it.
 That is also a good life lesson.

 I would love LOVE to hear how you nurture sibling relationships with you kids.
 Share what has worked in your family, so we can learn from each other.